 Eligibility.
 An employee who is credited with at least ten years of service at the time the employee becomes a retiree shall be eligible to receive a grant in accordance with the County of Orange Retiree Medical Plan.
 An employee who becomes a retiree eligible for the grant and does not immediately begin to receive a retirement allowance from OCERS is not eligible to participate in the plan until the employee's retirement allowance commences.
 In order to be eligible to receive the grant, a participant must be covered under a Qualified Health Plan and/or Medicare.
 Coverage in a Qualified Health Plan must be elected within 30 days of the commencement of retirement allowance from OCERS.
 A covered retiree or surviving dependent who is age 65 or older must be enrolled in Medicare Part A (if eligible for coverage without a premium) and Part B in order to be eligible for the grant.
-A Qualified Health Plan or a plan administered by an Employee Organization that the County of Orange has agreed shall be a Qualified Health Plan.
+A Qualified Health Plan is defined as a health insurance plan made available to employees and/or retirees, including a County Health Plan or a plan administered by an Employee Organization that the County of Orange has agreed shall be a Qualified Health Plan.
 A lump sum payment is available under limited circumstances as defined in the plan for an employee whose employment terminates prior to becoming eligible for a grant.

 Benefits Provided.
 The monthly benefit paid to an eligible retiree is equal to \$10 multiplied by the number of full years of credited service (with a maximum of 25 years).
 The monthly benefit shall not exceed the actual cost to the retiree for coverage under a qualified health plan and Medicare premiums.
 The benefit is reduced by 7.5% per year for each year the retiree is less than 60, based on the date the employee takes active retirement from OCERS.
-Conversely, the benefit is increased by 7.5% per year for each year the retiree of a ge after age 70.
+Conversely, the benefit is increased by 7.5% per year for each year the retiree is in excess of 60, and no adjustment is made for years of age after age 70.
 A 50% reduction adjustment applies to retirees and surviving dependents eligible for both Medicare Part A (without premium) and Part B. A surviving dependent of a retiree previously receiving a benefit is eligible to receive a monthly survivor benefit equal to 50% of the amount the retiree was eligible to receive.
 The monthly benefit is adjusted annually (not to exceed 3% per year) based on the average increase or decrease across all County retiree health plans.